dosanity/Credit_Risk_Analysis/README.md

 Based on the results, the best overall model is the AdaBoost Classifier or `EasyEnsembleClassifer`.
 This model has a 93.2% balanced accuracy score, precision rate of 9%, and sensitivity rate of 92% for high risk.
 The overall results were highest compared to the other models we tested in our analysis therefore this is the model we recommend to use.

+Although this model is the best compared to the other models in our test, it still has a low precision.
+Since the precision for high risk is only 0.09, when it predicts that a client is high risk, it is correct 9% of the time.
+As a result, the classifier returns a lot of false positives.
+This will benefit the credit card companies since it is better to reject predicted high risk individuals to avoid risky loans.